cheolypark/BPathwayAnalyzer-Web/README.md

-# A Project of Biological Pathway Analyzer
+# A Project for Biological Pathway Analyzer

 - A biological pathway analyzer is a web-based tool that is used to study and understand the complex biological pathways that occur within living organisms.